-Regular wellness exams allow your veterinarian to evaluate your pet’s general health and become aware of any health problems before they become serious illnesses.
+Regular wellness exams allow us to evaluate your pet’s general health and become aware of any health problems before they become serious illnesses.

-Since your pet cannot vocalize his feelings, you must rely on regular physical examinations by a veterinarian and your at-home observations to assess your pet’s health.
-Your veterinarian may also wish to perform diagnostic tests, including blood tests and/or x-rays, to evaluate your pet’s health, this routine testing for younger pets can also be used to establish baseline values, which can be used for comparison as pets age.
+Since your pet cannot vocalize his feelings, you must rely on regular physical examinations by your pets' veterinarian and your at-home observations to assess your pet’s health.
+We may also wish to perform diagnostic tests, including blood tests and/or x-rays, to evaluate your pet’s health, this routine testing for younger pets can also be used to establish baseline values, which can be used for comparison as pets age.

 Every year for a dog or cat is equivalent to five to seven human years, so it is important that your pet receives a wellness exam every 6 months and more often when he enters his senior years.
 Many aspects of your pet’s health can change in a short amount of time, so make sure your pet does not miss even one exam!
 Similar to people, pets need to visit the veterinarian more often as they get older in order to prevent and treat illnesses that come with age.
 Routine blood testing, urinalysis and other tests are recommended for all pets in their “senior years.”